-An innovative prototype GRA of Hollow retroreflectors (GRA-H), made of 7 hollow cubes, one in the center and six in circle around it, has been built and tested at the SCF.
-Results are beeing processed and will be published shortly.
+An innovative prototype GRA of Hollow retroreflectors (GRA-H), made of 7 hollow cubes, one in the center and six in circle around it, has been built in 2011 and is now under test at the SCF.
 This work inherits from a previous collaborative effort between INFN-LNF, GSFC and CfA.
 In fact, with ETRUSCO a hollow reflector prototype by NASA-GSFC was tested in 2010 and results recently reported in [2].
 Comparisons between these test measurements and thermo-structural simulations are in [5] and [6].
 Another hollow reflector development that could benefit from an SCF-Test is in [7].
-Depending on the behaviour of the GRA-H, a full-size GRA will be built with hollow or with the solid, uncoated fused silica retroreflector technology.
+Depending on the behaviour of the GRA-H, a fullsize GRA will be built with hollow or with the solid, uncoated fused silica retroreflector technology.
 This GRA will be characterized with the SCF-G in the INFN-LNF Clean Room, using the new SCF-Test/Revision-ETRUSCO-2 described in this paper.

-ETRUSCO-2 hardware construction and dissemination activities are carried out with Italian subcontracting Small-Medium Enterprises.
+ETRUSCO-2 hardware construction and dissemination activities are carried out with Italian sub-contracting Small-Medium Enterprises.
 Scientific studies of space geodesy and general relativity are performed in collaboration with ASI-CGS and the University of Bologna and will be reported in the future.

-II.
-ETRUSCO RESULTS ON GPS/GLONASS/GIOVE AND LAGEOS
+2. ETRUSCO results on GPS/GLONASS/GIOVE and LAGEOS